mui/toolpad/docs/data/toolpad/components/textfield/textfield.md

 ### name

-Name is needed when a textfield is part of a form component.
+A name is needed when a textfield is part of a form component.
 It is used to show validation errors.

 ## Appearance